The-Marcy-Lab-School/8-0-0-intro-to-express/README.md

 * **Endpoint** — a specific URL path of a server that clients can "hit" (send requests to) to create/read/update/delete data.
 For example: `/api/data` or `/api/users/:id`
 * **Express `app`** — an object that "listens" for requests and "routes" to the appropriate controller.
 * **Controller** — a callback function that parses a request and sends a response for a particular endpoint
+* **Query parameters** — a portion of a URL used to filter and sort the requested data.
+They are appended to the end of a URL using the syntax `?queryParam=value`.

 ## Client Server Interactions